holaplex/hub-docs/docs/hub/developers/create-collection-api.md

 Creating a Collection via API
 ============

-Hub's API can be used to create a verified collection and then mint a token into that collection, on both Solana and Polygon.
+Hub's API can be used to create a verified collection (MCC) on Solana and then mint a token into that collection.

 ## Step 1: Authenticate